informatics-isi-edu/ermrest/docs/api-doc/model/rest.md

       }
     }

 The input _column representation_ is as for column creation via the POST request.
 Instead of creating a new column, the existing column with _column name_ as specified in the URL is altered to match the input representation.
-By default, each of these fields, if present, will be processed as a target configuration for that aspect of the column definition:
+Each of these fields, if present, will be processed as a target configuration for that aspect of the column definition:

 - `name`: a new name to support renaming from _column name_ to _new column name_
 - `type`: a new type to support changing from existing to new column type